Consensys/doc.ethsigner/docs/HowTo/Transactions/Make-Transactions.md

-description: Using EthSigner
+description: Make Transactions
 <!--- END of page meta data -->

-# Using EthSigner
+# Make Transactions

 EthSigner provides transaction signing and access to your keystore by implementing the following JSON-RPC
 methods: